St. Louis–San Francisco 4018

-St. Louis–San Francisco 4018 is a class USRA Light 2-8-2 "Mikado" steam locomotive which operated for three decades hauling freight between Bessemer and Birmingham, Alabama (United States), on the St. Louis–San Francisco Railway (SLSF or "Frisco").
+St. Louis–San Francisco 4018 is a class USRA Light 2-8-2 "Mikado" type steam locomotive which operated for three decades hauling freight between Bessemer and Birmingham, Alabama (United States), on the St. Louis–San Francisco Railway (SLSF or "Frisco").
 It went on display at the Alabama State Fairgrounds in 1952 and is one of only a few locomotives of its type that survive.

 History

 Called a "war baby" because it was part of the build-up of cargo capacity ordered through the United States Railroad Administration during World War I, Engine No. 4018 was constructed in October 1919 to a standardized USRA Light Mikado design by the Lima Locomotive Works of Lima, Ohio, for the Pennsylvania Railroad.
 The engine is a 2-8-2 locomotive of the USRA standard Mikado type, inherited from Japan, and is coal-fired.
 The standard gauge locomotive was capable of 54700 lbf of tractive effort, running two 27 × 30 in cylinders under 200 psi of boiler pressure.
 The driving wheels are 63 in in diameter and its wheelbase is 36 ft 1 in.
 The overall length of the engine and its 10000 usgal tender is just under 82 ft.
 The locomotive stands 19 ft tall.

 Engine No. 4018 was sold to the St Louis – San Francisco Railway (Frisco Railway) in 1923 and spent much of the next three decades carrying transport between Bessemer and Birmingham.
 The USRA Light 2-8-2 "Mikado" design itself was later improved upon by the Lima Locomotive Works evolving into the 2-8-4 Berkshire locomotive.
 Part of this evolution involved increasing the size of the Mikado's firebox.
 This larger firebox improved the engine's coal burning efficiency, however the additional weight facility adding the second wheel set to the trailing truck.
 But steam engines were phased out in favor of diesel locomotives in the mid-20th century.
 This locomotive has the distinction of being the last Frisco steam locomotive in regular service, completing its final run (a five-mile trek from Bessemer to Birmingham, Alabama) on February 29, 1952.
 It is quite possibly the last steam locomotive to operate within the Birmingham metro area.